rockdreamer/throwing_ptr/README.md

 A shared_ptr implementation that throws when it is not initialised

+## Documentation license

+Documentation for methods is largely based from http://en.cppreference.com

+The documentation is licensed under Creative Commons Attribution-Sharealike 3.0 Unported License (CC-BY-SA) and by the GNU Free Documentation License (GFDL) (unversioned, with no invariant sections,front-cover texts, or back-cover texts).

 ## Build packages

 Download conan client from [Conan.io](https://conan.io) and run: